 \section{Abstract}

 We consider a subclass of the Cowen-Douglas class in which the problem of deciding whether two operators are similar becomes more manageable.
-A similarity criterion for Cowen-Douglas operators is known to be dependent on the trace of the curvatures of the corresponding eigenvector bundles.
-Unless the given eignvector bundle is a line bundle, the computation of the curvatures, in general, is not so simple as one might hope.
-By using a structure theorem given in \cite{JW}, we reduce the problem of finding the trace of the curvatures to looking at the curvatures of the associated line bundles.
-Moreover, several questions related to the similarity problem are also taken into account.
+A similarity criterion for Cowen-Douglas operators is known to be dependent on the trace of the curvature of the corresponding eigenvector bundles.
+Unless the given eignvector bundle is a line bundle, the computation of the curvature, in general, is not so simple as one might hope.
+By using a structure theorem on Cowen-Douglas operators, we reduce the problem of finding the trace of the curvature by looking at the curvatures of the associated line bundles.
+Several questions related to the similarity problem are also taken into account.